-These negative thoughts don’t just affect your performance; they rub off on your whole mobile food team.
+Being your own worst critic creates negative thoughts that don’t just affect your performance; they rub off on your whole food truck team.

 Do you allow your food truck employees to make mistakes?
 Do you understand they’re not perfect?
 Do you know they do some fantastic work?
 So why can’t you view yourself in this light?